≪ Go to our review of Rain Jackets - Men's

 Our Analysis and Hands-on Test Results

 The Torrentshell is one of the higher overall scoring jackets for its price.
 This jacket uses a coated waterproof breathable fabric for its weather resistance; for the price, it's an excellent jacket.
-It is very similar in overall design and construction to the Marmot PreCip and The North Face Venture 2, though it is a little more durable, while offering superior mobility.
+It is very similar in overall design and construction to the Marmot PreCip and The North Face Venture 2, though it is a little more durable while offering superior mobility.

 Not a lot of complaints here; this contender earned a decent score for water-resistance, using Patagonia's proprietary H2 No 2.5 layer fabric.
-For weatherproofness, this jacket performed fantastically in both our real world and shower side-by-side tests.
+Regarding weatherproofing, this jacket performed fantastically in both our real world and shower side-by-side tests.
 The hood is well thought out, has good peripheral-vision oriented features, and fits over a helmet better than most other jackets we tested - except for the Arc'teryx Beta SL.

 The Torrentshell features a large stiffened brim; the elastic cord that tightens around the brow passes through a soft fabric sleeve on the underside.
-This creates some space between your brow and the hood.
+This creates some space between your forehead and the hood.
 Another cinch on the back of the hood adjusts the height of the brow.
-The Torrentshell was weather tight with ball cap, helmet, or just your head. and the hood rolls away if you prefer.
+The Torrentshell was weather tight with a ball cap, helmet, or just your head. and the hood rolls away if you prefer.
 Velcro can be found at the cuffs; a relatively long waist combines to seal out the downpours.

 Breathability & Ventilation

 We found Patagonia's 2.5 layer H2No laminate fabric to be fairly breathable and just barely below average among jackets in this review, though slightly above average when compared to options in its price range.
-This jacket didn't steam up too much when hiking in the drizzle and its pit-zips are average, allowing air flow through the generously cut torso when open.
+This jacket didn't steam up too much when hiking in the drizzle, and its pit-zips are average, allowing air flow through the generously cut torso when open.